 - The Official Handbook of the Marvel Universe (at least the earlier versions) is practically dedicated to this trope, as mentioned above.
 We learn how practically everything works, from Nomad's stun disks to Iron man's armor.
 And, as mentioned above, Spiderman's web shooters.

-- 2000 AD was rather fond of this trope in its early years with several cut-out-and-keep sections on gear from strips.
+- Two Thousand AD was rather fond of this trope in its early years with several cut-out-and-keep sections on gear from strips.

 - Played with in Batman Forever, where Bruce tries to use his cars in this manner to get Dick to stay.
 It fails.
 Then Dick sees the motorcycles, and he starts rattling off specs.